Mahkizmo: Fictional character biography

-Mahkizmo is the ruler of Earth-74101 in the 23rd century, where men enslaved women.
-His timeline is the thematic opposite of Thundra's universe, where the women subjugated the men.
-The two come into conflict when Thundra travels to the 20th century of Earth-616 to change the past and prevent Machus from existing.
-Mahkizmo sentenced Thundra and the Fantastic Four to gladiatorial combat before being killed in an energy explosion when Thundra and the Thing punch him at the same time.
-This also merges his and Thundra's universes of Machus and Femizonia.
+Mahkizmo is the ruler of Machus, a world in an alternate 23rd century where men enslaved women.
+His timeline is the thematic opposite of Thundra's world of Femizonia, where women subjugated men.
+After Thundra travels to the 20th century of Earth-616 to change the past and prevent Machus from existing, Mahkizmo is sent to stop her.
+Mahkizmo battles the Fantastic Four before teleporting Thundra back to Machus.
+Once there, Mahkizmo imprisons Thundra and saps her will using an energy beam.